User Manual

 2. Click the “Add New” button.

-2. Get the “Site Key” and “Secret Key” fields from the values in the Web Key created by Google.
+1. Fill in the “Site Key” and “Secret Key” fields with the values from the Web Key created by Google.

-1. On the Details page, go to the Integrations tab and click the “Integrate with a third-party service or plugin” button.
+1. Go to the Details page, go to the Integrations tab, and click the “Integrate with a third-party service or plugin” button.

 • “ID” value -> “Site Key”